-I visited the property on 15th November 2024 in order to carry out an inspection.
-Weather conditions were good; they permitted adequate inspection.
+I visited the property on 16 January 2025 in order to carry out an inspection.
+Weather conditions were fair; they permitted adequate inspection.

 4.2 Survey method

 I used a tree mallet, spade, diameter tape, laser rangefinder, pocket retractable tape, binoculars, scaling pole, tree data recording software, pen, pencil and paper.
 No trees were climbed: inspection was from ground level.